-The Decision-Maker® MPAC 1200 and MPAC 1500 controllers are equipped with a USB port and a Modbus port with an RS-485 connector.
-An Ethernet communication board is standard on the MPAC 1500 controller and optional on the MPAC 1200 controller.
+The Decision-Maker® MPAC 1500 controller is equipped with a USB port and a Modbus port with an RS-485 connector.
+An Ethernet communication board is also standard on the MPAC 1500 controller.

-USB Port SiteTech Connection 4.2.1
+4.2.1 USB Port SiteTech Connection